VXTRI6/Autari/README.md

 # Vitality
-Vitality is a Discord bot made specifically for the likes of founder, WONDER.
-Vitality can ban, mute, kick, and much more with ease.
+Development initiated by WONDER¡ (w6ndrr) on October 27, 2024.
+Vitality is a bot that lets you kick, ban, and mute members.
+It also has a bunch of other cool features, and it’s all free!
 # VERSION INFO
 v.
 0.0.0.1 PRE-ALPHA // Programmed and designed by WONDER!, October 27, 2024